Simplifying Mission Planning with OPTIC

 |0

-This work, Simplifying Mission Planning with OPTIC [Image 3 of 3], by Amanda Rae Moreno, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Simplifying Mission Planning with OPTIC, by Amanda Rae Moreno, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.